jdkandersson/flake8-docstrings-complete/README.md

         All the foo actions that have been performed.

     Raises:
-        FooError: an error occured whilst performing the foo action.
+        FooError: an error occurred whilst performing the foo action.
     """

 class Foo: